-Putting the "wow" in science, technology, engineering and math (STEM), that's what this event is all about.
+Putting the "wow" in science, technology, engineering and math (STEM).

-In 2016, we hosted 3,665 middle school students on Friday.
-And, we estimate that over 3,000 additional visitors enjoyed the Saturday event.
-Over the past four years we’ve impacted the lives of more than 13,000 middle school students on the Friday events alone!
+In 2018, we hosted approximately 3,750 middle school students and chaperones during the Friday school event.
+We estimate that an addtional 1,000 visitors enjoyed the Friday night and Saturday event.
+Over the past six years we’ve impacted the lives of more than 19,545 middle school students on the Friday events alone!

 The Dow Great Lakes Bay STEM Festival sponsors